raquo/Laminar/website/docs/resources.md

 ## Other Related Projects

+* [Airstream](https://github.com/raquo/Airstream/) – The reactive layer of Laminar.
+Its docs explain everything about streams, signals, event buses, state vars, etc.

-* [Scala DOM Types](https://github.com/raquo/scala-dom-types) – Type definitions that we use for all the HTML tags, attributes, properties, and styles
+* [Scala DOM Types](https://github.com/raquo/scala-dom-types) – Type definitions that we use for all the HTML tags, attributes, properties, and styles.

 * [ew](https://github.com/raquo/ew) – Scala.js interfaces to native JavaScript data structures (such as arrays and maps) that offer sometimes significant performance advantages by sacrificing Scala semantics (such as structural equality of case classes).